EurolandHanoi/fullshare/pages/property.md

   image_url: "../images/business/property/wonder_city/10.jpg"

 spotlight-prefecture:
-  title: Zhugong
+  title: Junwang Mansion
   content: |
-    <p class="text-before-expand">The company is the developer of Nanjing Zhugong Project.
-The project, located in Yuhuatai Scenic Area in Nanjing, China, covers a construction area of about 96,300 square meters.
-As a residential community known for its ingenious style of the Republic of China, </p>
+    <p class="text-before-expand">Junwang Mansion is located at the intersection of Xinguang Road and Shenquan Road in Lianyungang Development Zone.
+It covers an area of 298 mu, with a total construction area of 300,000 square meters and a plot ratio of only 1.36.
+It consists of 56 garden-style elevator-equipped houses and has a high greening rate. </p>
      <p>[expand]</p>
-    <p>the construction combines Western classical forms and modern industrial design and uses traditional Chinese ideas such as "the unity of man and nature" to upgrade the design.
-The project takes full advantage of local natural resources and has houses built on high mountains surrounded by dense forests.
-The buildings are harmonious with the surrounding environment, providing sufficient privacy for residents. </p>
+     <p>The construction of buildings adopts the five-layer landscaping method and the three-dimensional space layout of natural slopes, aiming to create a green living environment for residents.
+The project has won many honors such as the "Yangtze Cup", The Highest Award for Greening Engineering Quality in Jiangsu Province, the Grade A in the Credit Evaluation of Lianyungang Development Enterprises, High-Quality Projects in Lianyungang City, and the First Star-Rated Smart Security Community in Lianyungang. </p>
      <p>[/expand]</p>
   button:
     show: true
     url: "#"